What Is Brand Positioning?

 Whether you want to venture into a new market or increase your market share in your current niche, brand positioning is a powerful strategy that will guarantee you amazing results.

-Brand positioning ensures that your brand remains on top of consumers’ minds such that when they are faced with a choice, they will choose your products.
-Big companies like Apple and Nike are masters in effective brand positioning.
-Start by studying your niche and choosing a good brand positioning strategy.
-Then, leverage your competitive advantage to attract new customers.
+Brand positioning ensures that your brand remains on top of consumers’ minds so that when they are faced with a choice between brands, they will choose you.
+Big companies like Apple and Nike are masters in effective brand positioning, but you don’t have to be a goliath to get it right.

 further reading